scirpt

 However, studded tires include studs for enhanced traction on ice.
 Think of them like cleats you’d see on baseball players: small, round pieces of rubber, plastic or metal that provide better grip by digging into the road.

-Studded tires are built for driving in slippery, heavy snow, and ice.
+Studded tires are built for driving in slippery, heavy snow, and ice and hard packed snow.

 Can you stud any tire?